Ryzeson/Running-App/Documentation/project_summary.md

 ## Parameter Store
 I chose to store the values required in the application's `.env` file in the AWS Parameter Store.
 I remember learning about both the Parameter Store and the Secrets Manager while studying for my AWS Associate Developer exam.
 I chose to use AWS Parameter Store over Secrets Manager because this seems to be the recommended solution for EC2 instances, has built-in encryption options, and Parameter Store is free.
 This turned out to be a very convenient and easy to use service.

+## EC2 Instance Connect + AWS Cloudshell
+EC2 Instance Connect is my preferred way to interact with and navigate within the EC2 instance.
+It is available from the AWS console within one click of the EC2 menu, and is identical to connecting to the instance via SSH.
+Similarly, AWS Cloudshell let's you run Linux / AWS CLI commands, which is handy in my case because I use Windows.
+I primarily used this testing Parameter Store commands used in the CodeDeploy scripts and for running `dig` commands while debugging the SSL certificate installation.

 # Database